Addictions and Mental Health Planning and Advisory Council

 - Other advisory actions as might be assigned by the director of AMH.

-AMHPAC will work collaboratively with the Oregon Consumer Advisory Council and the Statewide Children’s Wraparound Initiative Advisory Council to advise AMH.
+AMHPAC works collaboratively with the Oregon Consumer Advisory Council and the Children’s System Advisory Committee to advise AMH.
 Members of AMHPAC attend and participate in at least one subcommittee.
-The subcommittees are: Behavioral Health Promotion and Behavioral Health Disorders Prevention; Treatment; Recovery Support Services; and Olmstead/Housing.
+The subcommittees are: Behavioral Health Promotion and Prevention; Treatment; Recovery Support Services; and Housing and Olmstead.
 Additionally, the Executive Committee will serve as a Metrics and Data subcommittee.
-Review a list of subcommittee leads.

 For more information on AMHPAC please contact: